hans000/easy-interceptor/readme.md

 - black: Intercepting-Fake Mode（The digital corner shows how many pieces of data are intercepted in the current list）

 ### Left Top Tools
-- 【新增】: add a datum
+- [Add]: add a datum
-- 【删除】: remove a datum
+- [Remove]: remove a datum
-- 【导入、导出】: serialize project
+- [Export, Import]: serialize project
-- 【刷新】: refresh, will reset `count` field
+- [Refresh]: refresh, will reset `count` field
-- 【切换主题】: light | dark
+- [Switch Theme]: light | dark
-- 【fake模式】: turn on fake mode, default turn off, Only intercept requests, relying on back-end services; When enabled, a simulated object will be used, which can be independent of back-end services
+- [Fake Mode]: turn on fake mode, default turn off, Only intercept requests, relying on back-end services; When enabled, a simulated object will be used, which can be independent of back-end services

 ### Right Top Menu
-- 关闭: close this extension
+- [Close]: close this extension
-- 启用监听: watching fetch（just work on Content-Type is json）
+- [Watching]: watching fetch（just work on Content-Type is json）
-- 启用拦截: custome responseText
+- [Intercepting]: custome responseText

 ### Config Panel